Jalon Daniels, Bryant lead Kansas over WVU 55-42 in OT - NewsBreak

 Jalon Daniels, Bryant lead Kansas over WVU 55-42 in OT

-Jalon Daniels threw three touchdown passes, including one in overtime, and cornerback Jacobee Bryant returned an interception for a score on the final play as Kansas beat West Virginia 55-42 in their Big 12 opener on Saturday night.
+MORGANTOWN, W.Va.
+(AP) — Jalon Daniels threw three touchdown passes, including one in overtime, and Jacobee Bryant returned an interception for a score on the final play as Kansas beat West Virginia 55-42 in their Big 12 opener on Saturday night.

 Kansas (2-0, 1-0 Big 12) has won its first two games of the season for the first time since 2011.